-In honour of World Cancer Day, we chat with Ashley Coffey; a mum-of-two from Dublin who has battled and survived breast cancer twice...
+In honour of breast cancer awareness month, we dig out a chat with Ashley Coffey; a mum-of-two from Dublin who has battled and survived breast cancer twice...

 Ashley Coffey, a mum-of-two from Dublin, has battled and survived breast cancer twice.
 The now 45-year-old was first diagnosed in 2005 and underwent a lumpectomy 10 days before Christmas.
 After a repeat surgery in January, she started chemotherapy, followed by radiation treatment and brachytherapy.
 Nine years later, she was diagnosed with a second primary breast cancer tumour.
 She then underwent a mastectomy and chemotherapy.